plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 - I played the Playstation game after ... on PC.
 - Fuck the boxes factory.
 - There is a hidden wreckage of the first Metal Gear robot-thingie [hidden in the last level](https://archive.org/details/metal-gear-solid-ghost-babel-perfect-guide/page/n79/mode/2up).
 - Jenner dies.
 Don't act surprised.
 This is 0% surprising.
+ACTUALLY SHE DOESN'T.

 Code to enable stage select
 https://gamehacking.org/game/11210